mikrobi/babel/docs/usage/index.md

 ## Babel Button

 The Babel Button is located on the top of a resource form.
-With this button you can create, link, update and delete translated versions of the current resource in different contexts.
+With this button you can create, link, update refresh and delete translated versions of the current resource in different contexts.

-Hover the button and create, link, update, unlink and delete the translated versions of the current resource.
+Hover the button and create, link, update, unlink, refresh and delete the translated versions of the current resource.
 You can also unlink and delete all translations from this resource and create multiple translations in selectable contexts with a menu entry.